mzuzak/DSM-for-Logic-Locking/README.md

 ## Running

 This is tested and run using PyCharm 2019.
 Virtual environment is used to download all dependencies.
+DSM algorithm will send over a list of points (to the local TCP server) to be sampled at each iteration.

 ## Pre-Req: